logo

 Arts

-The purpose of this requirement is to help students learn about artistic expression, art history, and the impact of the arts on society.
+The purpose of this requirement is to help students learn about artistic expression, art history and the impact of the arts on society.
 Courses in this category might include fine arts, performing arts, or art appreciation.
-At some colleges, art is not a separate general education category but part of the courses that can fulfill humanities requirements.
+At some colleges, art is not a separate general education category but part of the courses that could fulfill humanities requirements.

 Communication